DEPARTMENT OF THE INTERIOR,

 On taking charge of the expedition, I had deemed it expedient to organize a small police force from among the Indians, not less for the protection of our own property than that of others along the road, and for the prevention of whisky traffic and its consequent disorders.
 The entire march was made without disturbance of the peace, or the destruction of private property beyond the value of ten dollars.
 The few sick were cared for among ourselves.
 The Indians moved with cheerful alacrity, and gave me no trouble beyond the petty annoyances inseparable from the management of a large family of children.
 Our worst enemy was the weather, which could hardly have been more unfavorable or trying.

-On the 29th of May we reached the Neosho, down which stream I intended to move.
 The bad weather continuing, caused me to deflect from its course after reaching Iola.
 Rain, thunder and lightning still hung along the line of march.
 The roads were in a terrible state, and high streams continually presented formidable obstacles to our progress.
 The Indians behaved well under all these adverse circumstances; but our journey was becoming a very long and expensive one.
 The contract under which the Poncas were being moved allowed the discontinuance of teams at any point on the road where loads could be lightened, or diminished transportation was possible.
 But the almost unprecedented storms and heavy roads had so broken down our light Indian work-stock that I was under the necessity of turning in the hired teams to haul their loads as fast as a reduction of supplies gave us "spares."

 We arrived at the new location selected for the Poncas, June 12th.
 Our misfortunes en route had culminated at the Osage Mission, June 8th, in our whole train getting hemmed in by rising waters, from which the only mode of extrication was a rapid forced march and detour around, near the heads of the streams.
 We struck the railroad leading to Baxter Springs two days afterward, and thence southward our course was easy.
 The Indians with me appeared exceedingly well pleased with their new home.
 Along the way they had not infrequently showed their doubts and anxietyrespecting the country to which they were being taken and which not one of them had ever seen.
 They immediately began the selection of their individual sites for farms and homes, and furnished willing gangs of field hands to cultivate the three hundred acres of corn which had been p]anted in expectation of their arrival, and which we found in fine condition.
 The time consumed in the march was fifty-nine days.